wdanilo/struct-split/lib/README.md

 }
 ```

-In real-world applications, this problem affects API design, making code hard to maintain and understand.
-This issue is also explored in the following sources:
+In real-world applications, this problem often affects API design, making code hard to maintain and understand.
+This issue was described multiple times over the years, some of the most notable discussions include:

 - [Rust Internals "Notes on partial borrow"](https://internals.rust-lang.org/t/notes-on-partial-borrows/20020).
 - [The Rustonomicon "Splitting Borrows"](https://doc.rust-lang.org/nomicon/borrow-splitting.html).